ERM++: An Improved Baseline for Domain Generalization: Conclusion

 \section{Conclusion}

-This paper develops a strong baseline, ERM++, that can be used to improve the performance of DG models.
-By identifying several techniques for enhancing ERM, our approach achieves significant gains in DG performance, reporting a 1\% average boost over the state-of-the-art on the challenging DomainBed evaluation datasets and demonstrating efficacy in realistic deployment scenarios on WILDS-FMOW.
-We find that ERM++ can also boost the performance of state-of-the-art methods, but that ERM++ alone may still outperform them.
-Our results highlight the importance of improving the training procedure for better DG performance and provide a strong baseline for future research.
-ERM++ opens up opportunities for exploring additional techniques to further improve DG performance.
+This paper develops a strong yet simple baseline, ERM++, for improving the performance of DG models.
+By identifying several techniques for enhancing ERM, our approach achieves significant gains in DG performance, reporting a 5\% boost over ERM and 1\% better than the SOTA on ResNet-50.
+We find ERM++ improves over ERM even more significantly when applied to unstable and over-parameterized ViT models, by over 15\%.
+Our results highlight the importance of improving the training procedure for enhanced DG performance.